MicrosoftDocs/architecture-center/docs/example-scenario/iot-aad/iot-aad.md

 ### Scenario 2: Customer without Azure AD tenant

-Woodgrove is another company using our developer's app.
-Woodgrove does not have an Azure AD tenant and would like its employees to log in with social IDs such Facebook or Google.
-To enable this, the developer and IT Admins can use [Azure AD B2B (business-to-business) collaboration](https://docs.microsoft.com/azure/active-directory/b2b/what-is-b2b) by adding Woodgrove's users as **guests in the app's home tenant**.
+Woodgrove Bank is another company using the developer's app.
+Woodgrove Bank does not have an Azure AD tenant and would like its employees to log in with social IDs such Facebook or Google.
+To enable this, the developer and IT Admins can use [Azure AD B2B (business-to-business) collaboration](https://docs.microsoft.com/azure/active-directory/b2b/what-is-b2b) by adding Woodgrove Bank's users as **guests in the app's home tenant**.

 >[!NOTE]
 >It is possible you may not know which external users need access to your app, in which case you can develop a self-service sign-up app that does not require an invitation to your app tenant.

-Isolation of Woodgrove's users and resources from other customers and the developer's tenant must be maintained.
+Isolation of Woodgrove Bank's users and resources from other customers and the developer's tenant must be maintained.
 In addition, the developer's company would like to ensure all access to the app can be audited and reported on.
 Leveraging Azure AD B2B will fulfill the business requirements as follows.

 #### Isolation

-Our developer can [create a security group](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-manage-groups?context=azure/active-directory/users-groups-roles/context/ugr-context) in their home tenant that will act as the isolation boundary for Woodgrove's users and their IoT devices.
-Woodgrove can designate one of its users as the owner of the security group so that that user can control security group membership.
+The developer can [create a security group](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-manage-groups?context=azure/active-directory/users-groups-roles/context/ugr-context) in their home tenant that will act as the isolation boundary for Woodgrove Bank's users and their IoT devices.
+Woodgrove Bank can designate one of its users as the owner of the security group so that that user can control security group membership.
 Guests will be subject to the tenant-level policies set in the developer's home tenant, and security group-level policies put in place by the group owner.
 The developer's app will factor in guest users' group memberships when making access control decisions.

 ![azure b2b architecture](./media/single-tenant-iot.png)